davidsdarley/TicTacToe/README.txt

 created an infinite loop and couldn't find it for the longest time.

-After that was done I tried to make it look as good as I could in the time available, finished debugging, and wrote this then sent it in.
+After that was done I tried to make it look as good as I could in the time available, finished debugging, and made this repository then sent it in.
 I hope you enjoy!

+also, I appologize if the instructions on getting the external library isn't actually what you meant in the instructions.
+I don't know what it means to 'package' an external library and haven't found clear instructions online.